 What is cystic fibrosis?

-Cystic fibrosis is a life-threatening genetic disease that causes the body to create thick mucous that builds up and obstructs ducts and tubes within the lungs, digestive tract and pancreas.
-The build-up of mucous can cause severe or fatal infections and digestive issues.
-It can also affect the sweat glands and male reproductive system.
+Cystic fibrosis is a life-threatening genetic disease that causes the body to create thick mucus.
+This thick mucus can build up and obstruct ducts and tubes within the lungs, digestive tract and pancreas.
+The build-up may cause severe and sometimes fatal infections and digestive issues.
+It may also affect the sweat glands and male reproductive system.

-While cystic fibrosis can occur in people of any race, it is most common among Caucasians of Northern or Central European descent.
+While cystic fibrosis may occur in people of any race, it is most common among Caucasians of Northern or Central European descent.

-Symptoms of cystic fibrosis are dependent on the severity of the disease, but can include:
+Symptoms of cystic fibrosis depend on the severity of the disease, but may include:

 - Shortness of breath